a13ks3y/jarvis/README.md

 ### Insights

+TDLib and MTProto (or other messengers/communication-channels) could be used to bypass NAT, store data, schedule and perform some actions, using some key-words, tags and patterns from "Saved Messages" and from other chats as commands.
+Also, bot-api can be used to "talk" to strangers (guests in my house for example).

 How to manage and control different nodes?
 In scenario where Jarvis greet someone in living-room (where laptop placed) he should use those speakers instead of speakers on my phone.
 Probably some-kind of tabs-kind-of interface, like same controls, but different tabs - different devices.
 It should be really flexible, I think it could be any combination of